Epilepsy syndromes: Progressive myoclonic epilepsies

 Progressive myoclonic epilepsies define a group of symptomatic generalized epilepsies characterized by progressive dementia and myoclonic seizures.
 Tonic-clonic seizures may occur as well.
-Diseases usually classified in this group are Unverricht-Lundborg disease, myoclonus epilepsy with ragged red fibers (MERRF syndrome), Lafora disease, neuronal ceroid lipofucinosis, and sialdosis.
+Diseases usually classified in this group are Unverricht-Lundborg disease, myoclonus epilepsy with ragged red fibers (MERRF syndrome), Lafora disease, neuronal ceroid lipofuscinosis, and sialidosis.

-Rasmussen's encephalitis

-Rasmussen's encephalitis is a symptomatic localization-related epilepsy that is a progressive, inflammatory lesion affecting children with onset before the age of 10.
-Seizures start as separate focal seizures and may progress to epilepsia partialis continua (simple partial status epilepticus).
-Neuroimaging shows inflammatory encephalitis on one side of the brain that may spread if not treated.
-Dementia and hemiparesis are other problems.
-The cause is hypothesized to involve an immulogical attack against glutamate receptors, a common neurotransmitter in the brain.

 Temporal lobe epilepsy

 Temporal lobe epilepsy (TLE) is not a classic syndrome but mentioned here because it is the most common epilepsy of adults.
 It is a symptomatic localization-related epilepsy and in most cases the epileptogenic region is found in the midline (mesial) temporal structures (e.g., the hippocampus, amygdala, and parahippocampal gyrus).
 Seizures begin in late childhood and adolescence.
 Most of these patients have focal seizures sometimes preceded by an aura, and some TLE patients also have secondary generalized tonic-clonic seizures.
 Often seizures do not sufficiently respond to medical treatment with anticonvulsants and epilepsy surgery may be considered.